Albert Lasker

 Albert Davis Lasker (May 1, 1880 – May 30, 1952) was an American businessman who played a major role in shaping modern advertising.
 He was raised in Galveston, Texas, where his father was the president of several banks.
-Moving to Chicago, he became a partner in the advertising firm of Lord & Thomas.
+Moving to Chicago, he became a partner in the advertising firm of Lord & Thomas and then its owner.
 He created and produced many successful ad campaigns.
 He made new use of radio, changing popular culture and appealing to consumers' psychology.
 A Republican, he designed new ways to advertise election campaigns, especially the Warren Harding campaign of 1920, and became a philanthropist.

 Early life and career

 Lasker was born on May 1, 1880, in Freiburg, Germany, the son of Nettie Heidenheimer Davis and Morris Lasker.
 His family was Jewish.
 Morris had emigrated from Prussia in 1856, while Lasker's mother was an American citizen.
 They lived in Galveston, Texas, but Morris had moved Nettie to Germany during her pregnancy for better medical care.
 The family returned to Galveston within six months, and Lasker spent the rest of his childhood in Texas.

 Lasker started working as a newspaper reporter while he was still a teenager.
 He assisted the successful Congressional campaign of the Republican Robert Hawley in 1896.
 Although Texas politics had been dominated by the Democratic Party since shortly after Reconstruction, in this election, many voters split between the Democrats and the Populist Party, and Hawley won with less than 50% of the votes.

 In 1898 his father, who disapproved of journalism, persuaded Lasker to move to Chicago to try an advertising position at Lord & Thomas.
 After he worked as an office boy for a year, one of the agency's salesmen left and Lasker acquired his territory.
 During this time, Lasker created his first campaign.
 He hired a friend, Eugene Katz, to write the copy for a series of Wilson Ear Drum Company ads.
 They featured a photograph of a man cupping his ear.
 George Wilson, president of the Ear Drum company, adopted the ads and his sales increased.